 Stanley the Capital of the Falkland Islands

 Growing in popularity with cruise ships the Falklands are located over a thousand miles east of Argentina.
 The capital is Stanley which happens to be home to a majority of the three-thousand residents of the islands.
-The big attraction is the wild life with some of the worlds biggest concentrations of penguins along with seals and sea lions coming here to breed and raise their young.
-It is becoming a frequent stop for cruise ships visiting Antarctica.
+The big attraction is the wild life with some of the worlds biggest concentrations of penguins along with seals and sea lions coming here to breed and raise their young in the Southern Hemispheres Summer.
+It is becoming a frequent stop for cruise ships on Antarctica itineraries.